Director of Student Programs

 Experiential Education in Children's School

 In the fall, students in Kindergarten through Grade Two participate in school activities beyond the normal school day.
-Kindergartners and Grade 1 students stay at school to participate in community-building activities, and then go home with their parents at 6:00 p.m.
-Students in Grade 2 spend the night in the classroom with their teachers.
-Grade 3 students practice pitching tents and stay the night on campus.
-Grades 4 and 5 spend the night away from CSS and tent camp at a regional campground.
+Kindergartners and 1st Grade students stay at school to participate in community-building activities, and then go home with their parents at 6:00 p.m.
+Students in 2nd Grade spend the night in the classroom with their teachers.
+Third Grade students practice pitching tents and stay the night on campus.
+Fourth and 5th Grade students spend the night away from CSS and tent camp at a regional campground.
 All students will develop team-building and personal growth skills.

 In the Spring, the Children’s School classes study the early cultures of Colorado.
-Kindergarteners spend the night in the classroom while Grade 1 students spend one night in a lodge and Grade 2 students spend two nights in cabins.
-Parent volunteers help with the preparation, transportation, and food, and spend the night with the kids.
+Their culminating classroom studies are highlighted with Colorado Expeditions.
+Kindergarteners spend the night in the classroom while 1st Grade students spend one night in a lodge and 2nd Grade students spend two nights in cabins.
+Parent Education Leaders volunteer and are trained to assist with preparation, transportation, food, and spend the night with the students.

-Students in Grade 3 travel to John Martin Reservoir where they tent camp for two nights and participate in day activities to Bent’s Old Fort and museums in the area where they can learn more about life along the Santa Fe Trail during the early days of Colorado.
-Grade 4 students tent camp in Alamosa for three nights where they visit Fort Garland and the town of San Luis as they study Colorado’s early settlers.
-Grade 5 camps for four nights in Mesa Verde to learn about the Ancient Puebloan culture.
+Students in 3rd Grade tent camp for two nights and participate in day activities to Old Bent’s Fort and museums in the area where they can learn more about life along the Santa Fe Trail during the early days of Colorado.
+Fourth Grade students tent camp in Alamosa for three nights where they visit Fort Garland and the town of San Luis as they study Colorado’s early settlers.
+Fifth Grade camps for four nights in Mesa Verde to learn about the Ancient Puebloan culture.

 Each Children’s School class presents a Dessert Theatre performance in which they combine performing arts with one of their Themes of Study.
 Performing on stage gives children opportunities to share what they’ve learned and to develop confidence and poise.
 Presenting their theme also helps students retain the knowledge they gained during their classroom studies.